Scroll Top

 Step 5 Harvest

 Harvesting your amaranth red garnet microgreens is easy and you only need a sharp knife.
 I personally love and recommend the Green Mercer Produce Knife .
-If you prefer using scissors then you can’t go wrong with these heavy duty scissors!
+But if you prefer scissors, that’s also completely fine; just make sure they’re sharp!

 Just make sure your knife or scissors are not coming into contact with your soil while you’re cutting to avoid contaminating your crop with dirt.